Custom Templates

 Virtual Disk Size

 The template’s Virtual Disk Size will determine the initial space available to the filesystem.
 Your template needs to have the ability to automatically adapt the filesystem disk size to the actual volume size in order to use the entire space at startup.
-E.g:
+Namely, it needs:

 - A template has a virtual disk size of 10 GB